Eggplant Contributes to MIT Safe Paths Initiative in the Fight against Covid

 Our intelligent automation ensures that the OS software is robust and addresses the concerns around privacy and security before it is released.

-This video explains how Eggplant's image-based testing can interact with data from any source, allowing it to incorporate location and health-related data in multiple formats.
+In Part One of the Demo, Eggplant's image-based testing interacts with data from any source, allowing it to incorporate location and health-related data in multiple formats.
 This will help accelerate the delivery and resiliency of the tool for individuals, public health officials, and communities to track and trace the disease's spread.